-Very often we get asked – which are the most flat sounding closed back headphones out there?
-In regards to neutral frequency response, is there a Sennheiser HD 650 equivalent among closed back headphones?
+Very often we get asked – which are the flattest sounding closed-back headphones out there?
+In regards to neutral frequency response, is there a Sennheiser HD 650 equivalent among closed-back headphones?
 Shure SRH1540 will be mentioned in answers to both of these questions.
 However, there are a couple of things to know before you grab your credit card.
 Read on!

 - Exceptionally flat frequency response

 - Comes with two sets of ear pads and cables, and a sturdy hard case